test-kitchen/kitchen-ec2/README.md

 The default is `nil`.

+### block_duration_minutes

+The [specified duration](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-requests.html#fixed-duration-spot-instances) for a spot instance, in minutes.
+This value must be a multiple of 60 (60, 120, 180, 240, 300, or 360).
+If no duration is set, the spot instance will remain active until it is terminated.

+The default is `nil`.

 ### `http_proxy`

 Specify a proxy to send AWS requests through.
 Should be of the format `http://<host>:<port>`.